-• The MMU recommends that the question of whether Capacity Interconnection Rights (CIRs) should persist after the retirement of a unit be addressed.
+• The MMU recommends that CIRs should end on the date of retirement in order to help ensure competitive markets and competitive access to the grid.
 The rules need to ensure that incumbents cannot exploit control of CIRs to block or postpone entry of competitors.40 (Priority: Medium.
 First reported 2013.
 Status: Partially adopted, 2012.)